Complete Working Holiday Visa Australia Checklist (Subclass 417)

 Proof of sufficient funds – Working Holiday Visa Australia Checklist

-The Australian government requires you to have sufficient funds to support yourself in the country.
+The Australian government requires you to have adequate funds to support yourself in the country.

-At the border, you might be asked to proof that you have AUD $5 000 to support yourself.
+At the border, you might be asked to prove that you have AUD 5 000 to support yourself.

 The good thing is that you do not need to hold return air ticket home, but you must have enough funds to purchase one.

 We do not recommend taking a lot of cash, but enough to get you through the first few days in Australia.

 Have about $500 with you (anything above that could be risky), in case you need to pay a taxi driver or for the accommodation.